dashabezik/Morley/README.md

 All the photos should be equally oriented (sprouts->roots line should have the same direction).
 To convert pixels into millimeters you should locate a size standard near the plants on the spoughts side.
-Read more about how to prepare photos in the [Appendix A](https://github.com/dashabezik/Morley/blob/main/doc/appendix_a.md).
+Read more about how to prepare photos in the [protocol for image acquisition](https://github.com/dashabezik/Morley/blob/main/doc/appendix_a.md).

 Folder with photos must have certain structure: head folder contains subfolders with raw photos divided by the groups.
 Read more [here](https://github.com/dashabezik/Morley/blob/main/doc/appendix_b.md#before-running-morley)